DavidBuchanan314/plcmine/README.md

 We precompute the "first half" of secp256k1 ECDSA signing, for a few thousand different values of `k`, and store them in a lookup table.
 This part is implemented in pure python, and only takes a couple of seconds to run.

 Then, in optimised-ish native code, we generate a `did:plc` genesis operation, hash it (deriving `z`), and then compute the full ECDSA signature for each entry in our lookup table.
-Because of the precomputation, the only math required in the inner loop is a single 256-bit addition followed by a 256-bit modular multiplication.
+Because of the precomputation, the only math required in the inner loop is a single 256-bit multiplication followed by a 256-bit addition (both modulo `n`).
 We compute the resulting base32 `did:plc` string (which involves SHA256 hashing the signed genesis operation), and print it out if it matches the prefix we're searching for.

-Note to self: we can rearrange things so the multiplication happens before the addition, might help with carry logic when moving to a GPU impl.

 So the speed of the inner loop mostly comes down to: